choonkending/useful-javascript-patterns/design-patterns/decorator.md

 However, it feels like logging network errors is a concern of _**Network Interface**_ rather than your entire App.

-However, we don't really want to modify _**Network Interface**_ because we don't have access to it and more importantly, even if we did, we want to ensure it doesn't do more than one thing.
+We don't really want to modify _**Network Interface**_ because we don't have access to it and more importantly, even if we did, we want to ensure it doesn't do more than one thing.
 I'm looking at you, [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle "Single Responsibility Principle").

 Let me cut to the chase.
 What we wish for is to **extend the functionality** of the original interface while conforming to the Single Responsibility Principle.

 The decorator pattern is a neat way of achieving this.
-We can _wrap_ the original object and implements the same interface.
+We can _wrap_ the original object and implement the same interface of the original object.

 ```js
 const original = {